 Employers often list 'Good or excellent communication skills' on the person specification of a job advert.
 Don't be put off by this.
 Good communication is not the same as fluency.

-Potential employers will need skills like the ability to write, analyse and present data, create a trusting atmosphere with the public and customers, manage change, collaborate to problem solve, the ability to manage staff and build teams.
+Potential employers will need skills like the ability to write, analyse and present data, create a trusting atmosphere with the public and customers, manage change, listening and interpretation skills, collaborate to problem-solve, the ability to manage staff and build teams.
 These are all communication skills.
 You may not be fluent, but have you got skills in these areas?